-No reliable economic data is available; the UNDP 2020 report does not include North Korea in its analysis and the World Bank only issues a limited country profile.
+No reliable economic data is available; the UNDP does not include North Korea in its analysis and the World Bank only issues a limited country profile: GDP per capita and the growth rate are not available, neither is the poverty gap.
+North Korea remained in the low-income status, according to the World Bank classification.

-The country needs international aid, but the regime restricts direct access to its citizens in need and is under international sanctions.
+The country is under international sanctions and needs international aid, but the regime restricts direct access to its citizens in need, an access which has been even more restricted due to COVID-19 lockdown measures.
+One observer described the North Korean economic policy as "muddling through with few options" (38North, 7 January 2022).
 Although humanitarian aid is exempted from the sanctions, the additional isolation caused by the country lock-down and by the fact that many international aid workers have left the country, has brought the few programs which were still running to a standstill.
-A growing informal private sector with markets is in existence, especially in the larger cities (Daily NK, 22 August 2017), and the local population is largely dependent on this sort of trading for survival.
+A growing informal private sector with markets (called "Jangmadang") is in existence, especially in the larger cities (NK HiddenGulag, 4 December 2021), and the local population is largely dependent on this sort of trading for survival.
 Those markets also empower women, as they are usually the ones running the business; men are expected to show up at their state-organized workplaces, even though the markets present a higher income (NK Hidden Gulag, 25 August 2020).

 At the 8th Korean Workers Party Congress, referred to above, the economy was one of the major topics, not least because COVID-19 and the related border closings derailed all economic planning.
 It has been decided to rein in the free-wheeling private sector and to bring back (more) state control (38North, 9 February 2021).
 And while it may be exaggerated to talk about a full return to old-style Communist economics, this definitely means a recentralization of economic policy (East Asia Forum, 10 April 2021).
 Consequently, state-owned shops should benefit from this policy (RFA, 3 June 2021).
-Additionally, not least due to the political situation, North Korea's economy is dependent on big neighbor China.
+While efforts were and are being made to strengthen a policy of import substitution (38North, 10 February 2022), not least due to the political situation, North Korea's economy is dependent on the country's big neighbor, China.
+And while the border trade with China slowly re-opened in 2022, including restarting the suspended freight train service between North Korea and China (Radio Free Asia, 27 September 2022), it should be kept in mind just how dependent North Korea is on China as an export destination.
+According to a report, China imported coal from North Korea at 1/4 of the world market prize, capitalizing on its de facto monopoly (NK Econwatch, 25 April 2022).